Accessible Color Sequences for Data Visualization: Related Work

 Two notable examples in the category of tools for creating custom color sets are the \emph{I Want Hue} tool \citep{iwanthue}, which uses a rule-based approach for guiding custom color set creation, and the \emph{Colorgorical} tool \citep{Gramazio2017}, which combines a set of adjustable parameters with some degree of stochasticity to generate custom color sets that attempt to be both aesthetically-pleasing and accessible.
-Earlier rule-based tools, not specifically targeted at data visualization, include those described in \citet{Meier2004} and \citet{Hu2012}.
+Earlier rule-based tools include those described in \citet{Bergman1995}, \citet{Healey1996}, \citet{Meier2004} and \citet{Hu2012}, the latter two of which are not specifically targeted at data visualization.
 Other tools not specifically targeted at data visualization are those of \citet{ODonovan2011} and \citet{Mellado2017}.
 In \citet{ODonovan2011}, the authors developed an aesthetic-preference model based on color themes published in two different online communities for graphic designers to share such themes as well as survey data; they then used this model to develop tools for optimizing an input color sequence, for extracting a color sequence from an image, and for suggesting additional colors to extend a partial color sequence.
 In \citet{Mellado2017}, a framework for interactive optimization of existing palettes is presented.

 Finally, a significant example of optimizing to a metric is \citet{Glasbey2007}, which alternatively used sequential search or simulated annealing to create color sequences that maximized the distance between colors in the CIELAB color space.
 Previously, \citet{Campadelli1999} had used a graph-based algorithm to find a color set that maximized the distance between colors in the CIELUV color space but with a more limited set of input colors.
 Earlier work with a similar goal---but published prior to the development of perceptually-uniform color spaces---is that of \citet{Kelly1965}.
 Both \citet{Troiano2008} and \citet{Yanagida2014} presented algorithms for modifying existing color sequences to improve their accessibility to color-vision-deficient individuals.